Setup Guide#

 Familiarity with YAML#

 YAML Syntax and Structure: YAML is often used for configuration files in cloud-native applications due to its readability and flexibility.
-The Configuration templates used in OneClick script uses YAML format.
+The configuration templates used in OneClick script use YAML format.
 Users should be familiar with YAML syntax and structure.

-Kubernetes Basics: Users should have basic understanding of Kubernetes core concepts such as pods, services and deployments
+Kubernetes Basics: Users should have a basic understanding of Kubernetes core concepts such as pods, services, and deployments

-Helm: Understanding Helm package manager for Kubernetes that simplifies application deployment by managing charts (collections of pre-configured Kubernetes resource definitions).
-And how to use helm with override values will help configuring the templates appropriately.
+Helm: Understanding the Helm package manager for Kubernetes that simplifies application deployment by managing charts (collections of pre-configured Kubernetes resource definitions) and how to use Helm with override values will help configure the templates appropriately.